 Behance is a platform to show and find creative work and is one of the best DeviantArt alternatives.
-It is perhaps the most famous artistic community used by artists of all levels - experienced professionals to the beginners who share some simplest sketches.
+It is perhaps the most famous artistic community used by artists of all levels - experienced professionals to beginners who share some simplest sketches.
 Also, due to the versatility of the website, many members post much content every day.
-Behance is one of the best online portfolio groups for designers of different types who display their profiles, grow and receive information.
-This step looks like Pinterest in steroids because the substance is usually the first class and provides contextual analysis, work in progress and various restructurings.
+Behance is one of the best online portfolio groups for designers of different types who display their profiles, grow, and receive information.
+This step looks like Pinterest in steroids because the substance is usually the first class and provides contextual analysis, work in progress, and various restructurings.
 Behance is an Adobe application that lets you study the chord.

-Ello is another great site like DeviantArt.
+Ello is another excellent site like DeviantArt.
 The idea behind Ello was to create an ad-free alternative to the existing famous social networks.
 It was created relatively recently and has become a website for artists and photographers to share their work with all over the world.
 Another exciting feature is the ability to sell or buy artwork directly on the site.
 There are also competitions that you can participate in that will help you promote yourself even more.
 The greatest strength of Ello lies not in its features, but its generality.
 Ello society is very supportive, and you will very rarely find a negative comment in your works of art.
 If you value the features of a community, it's the right choice for you.

 Pixiv is an online community of artists and illustrators created in Shibuya, Tokyo, in 2007.
 It was relatively unknown to the western world until the beginning of 2010.
 So if you are familiar with the language, if you're interested in culture or what's happening in the Japanese art community, this is the place for you.
 Furthermore, Pixiv's goal is very similar to DeviantArt: share the artwork, get positive or negative feedback, and create followers in your profile.
 Also, it is an excellent place if you like anime style or manga comics.
 Of course, you can use it if you speak English and change the language of the site to English.
-However, the majority of the user base is Japanese, so most of the content is mentioned in Japanese.
+However, most of the user base is Japanese, so most of the content is mentioned in Japanese.
 Search algorithms are regularly updated, and you can use tags when searching.

-Posting your work on social media is a great way to evaluate your talent, but this self-promotion may not be the ideal option for an introverted artist.
+Posting your work on social media is a great way to evaluate your talent.
+Still, this self-promotion may not be the ideal option for an introverted artist.
 You may also not like to show what you are doing online.
 You may be surprised at the number of fans you can get just because they can find your art on the Internet.
-Alternatively, how good is it when a stranger appreciates your talent or the beautiful creativity you have created.
+Alternatively, how good is it when a stranger appreciates your talent or the beautiful creativity you have created?
 Or how pleasant it is to complain from time to time for lack of inspiration or otherwise: there are still people who listen to it and can even give you good advice.
 Also, the most critical part: you can make friends on the Internet with some of your subscribers who understand you because they all have a common interest.
-So, if you are an artist and want to share your work, make sure to consider these websites like DeviantArt.
+So, if you are an artist and want to share your work, consider these websites like DeviantArt.